 Brute Wyverns a massive monsters with body types resembling that of a Tyrannosaurus Rex.
 As the name implies, these creatures rely on brute strength and not much else in a fight.
 With powerful hind legs that can easily crush stone and surprisingly agility given their size, exercise extreme caution when fighting these juggernauts.

-Originally from Monster Hunter World, Anjaneth is the quintessential Brute Wyvern.
+Originally from Monster Hunter World, Anjanath is the quintessential Brute Wyvern.
 It looks nearly identical to a T-Rex, and it has all strength, speed, and aggression of its real-life counterpart.
-What makes Anjaneth stand out though, is its ability to breathe fire from its mouth and nostrils to scorch its prey.
-Aside from setting you on fire, Anjaneth can stomp you with its legs and crush you to mulch with its jaws.
+What makes Anjanath stand out though, is its ability to breathe fire from its mouth and nostrils to scorch its prey.
+Aside from setting you on fire, Anjanath can stomp you with its legs and crush you to mulch with its jaws.

 Monster Hunter Rise monster list: Leviathans